Watch what you like on streaming -- assuming you can find it

 “We have been in discussion as a household, we might be dropping a service on a monthly basis, and reacquiring it a couple months later when it is fresh and new for us," he said.

-Kevin Westcott, who heads consulting firm Deloitte's U.S. telecommunication, media and entertainment business, said his firm's research finds that this content merry-go-round is the leading frustration subscribers report with streaming services.
+Kevin Westcott, who heads consulting firm Deloitte's U.S. technology, media and telecom business, said his firm's research finds that this content merry-go-round is the leading frustration subscribers report with streaming services.
 It's also the No. 2 reason people say they may cancel a service, coming in just after price increases.

 But he doesn't see things changing any time soon.
 In fact, Westcott figures that a version of “windowing" — the process of releasing a movie first in a theater, then on cable channels and streaming services — will stick around because it's a major source of revenue for the studios.
 “We're always going to be in a situation where content will move," he said.